marioacjr/sbfrm/README.md

 - Avoid wasted disk space;
 - Locate the media files of a game and automatically include them in the gamelist.xml.
 - Generate the small but complete gamelist.xml file.
+- Reduce the time needed to scrapper collections by reusing existing information.

 # Releases: